arXiv/arxiv-docs/source/help/moderation/index.md

 # arXiv moderation

 arXiv is a forum for professional members of the scientific community, providing rapid distribution of new research.
 As part of the service all submissions are subject to moderation.
-Material submitted to arXiv is expected to be of interest, relevance, and value to the disciplines we serve.
+Material submitted to arXiv is expected to be self-contained and of interest, relevance, and value to the disciplines we serve.

 Please note that the arXiv moderation process is not a peer-review process. arXiv staff and moderators cannot give feedback on the submission.